Python Package Structure for Scientific Python Projects#

 There are two different layouts that you will commonly see within the Python packaging ecosystem: src and flat layouts.
 Both layouts have advantages for different groups of maintainers.

 We strongly suggest, but do not require, that you use the src/ layout (discussed below) for creating your Python package.
-This layout is also recommended in the PyPA packaging guide.
+This layout is also recommended in the PyPA packaging guide tutorial.

 pyOpenSci will never require a specific package structure for peer review

-We understand that it would be tremendous effort for existing maintainers to move to a new layout.
+We understand that it would take significant effort for existing maintainers to move to a new layout.

 The overview on this page presents recommendations that we think are best for someone getting started with Python packaging or someone who’s package has a simple build and might be open to moving to a more fail-proof approach.

-An example of the src/package layout structure can be seen below.
+An example of the src/package layout structure is below.

 myPackageRepoName